Idnan-Haider/ih-ng-packages/projects/ih-ng-notification/README.md

 ## Build

 Run `ng build ih-ng-notification` to build the project.
-The build artifacts will be stored in the `builds/` directory.
+The build artifacts will be stored in the `dist/` directory.

 ## Publishing

-After building your library with `ng build ih-ng-notification`, go to the builds folder `cd builds/ih-ng-notification` and run `npm publish`.
+After building your library with `ng build ih-ng-notification`, go to the dist folder `cd dist/ih-ng-notification` and run `npm publish`.

 ## Running unit tests